okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

  * [new branch]      HEAD -> master

 Your app should now be live.
 To view it run
     heroku open
 And you can view the logs with this command
     heroku logs --tail
 After application modification, redeploy it with
     jhipster heroku
 Congratulations, JHipster execution is complete!
 Execution time: 5 min.
 31 s. sec
 ```

-### Configure Your React + Sping Boot App for Okta and Analyze Your PWA Score with Lighthouse
+### Configure Your React + Spring Boot App for Okta and Analyze Your PWA Score with Lighthouse

 To configure your app to work with Okta on Heroku, run the following command to transfer your local Okta-related environment variables to Heroku.